kennethchu-statcan/crop-yield/101-package-stcCropYield/README.md

 How to execute the pipeline
 ---------------------------
-Clone this repository to your computer.
+Clone this repository to your computer, if not already done.

 Change directory to the folder of this pipeline in the local cloned repository: